Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Threshold
 ---------

-Thresholds, rate filters, and suppressions allow you to make finer grained decisions about certain rules without having to rewrite them.
+Thresholds, rate filters, and suppressions allow you to make finer grained decisions about certain alerts without having to rewrite them.
 The most common is a suppression which allows you to suppress alerts by specifying the SID, whether you want to track by source/destination/either, and the IP address or subnet.
-This way, you can still have certain rules enabled, but the situations in which they alert are limited.
+This way, you can still have certain alerts enabled, but the situations in which they alert are limited.
 It's important to note that with this functionality, care should be given to the thresholds being written to make sure they do not suppress legitimate alerts.
 You can learn more about Suricata thresholds at https://docs.suricata.io/en/suricata-6.0.0/configuration/global-thresholds.html.

 You can manage threshold entries for :ref:`suricata` by going to :ref:`administration` --> Configuration --> suricata --> thresholding --> SIDS.